cseanburns/journal-issues/manuscript.md

    The paper itself should be a source of data (for computer programs) and not just a source of information (for people).

-While PDFs have become modern, in the sense that they contain links, code, etc., even these documents take on an aura of fixededness

-**NOTE**: Provide other examples of print artifacts that continue to this day

-Scholarly publishing, in short, has failed to take advantage of the digital affordances that are offered today.

-Part of the problem in adoption is that although much more is possible, too much is still in flux.
-There are multiple interfaces to documents, multiple devices, multiple etc and copyright obstructs access, erects paywalls, and funnels readers through library technologies that prevent or hinder sharing (e.g., the proxy URL).

-Despite this increase and more specific access, the bundling of journals into issues and then into volumes has largely defined the entire scholarly communication system, and this impact has had some benefits and some costs.
-One of the major benefits is that by bundling a set of articles into a journal that publishes by issue, as befits a print model, publishers, scholarly societies, and others have helped shaped disciplinary identity, or a sense of the collective disciplinary self.
-This is because journal issues and volumes provide a sense of focus and a research direction that not only maps specific fields but also validates the research that is published in those fields.

-The bundling has also influenced the evaluation of scholarship.
-The journal impact factor is a (contested) measure of a journal's impact, but it is a measure that only makes sense when a journal publishes a fairly constant set of articles per year.
-That is, in order to measure changes in average citation counts, whether it is an average over a two or five year period, it helps to hold at a constant the rate of articles published per year.
-If the rate of articles that are published each year varies considerably, then it becomes difficult to use the journal impact factor to compare average citation rates across years, even for a single journal.
-As an example, Figure 1 shows the citable counts of published items for the journal JASIST over a five year period and then imagines a generous citation count increase of 10% year over year.
-Holding the number of citable items at a constant year over year, the journal impact factor score in this scenario rises substantially.

-The megajournal, however, is much more susceptible to varying rates of change to the number of citable items that it publishes.
-In Figure 2, we can see the real numbers, derived from Web of Science and the Journal Citation Reports, for *PLOS ONE* since its inception.
-While not all megajournals will be as successful as *PLOS ONE*, as far a popularity for submissions, we see that since the rate of published articles has increased at a rate faster than the rate of citations, the journal impact factor has decreased, albeit minutely, over the time span.

-The acceptance rate of a journal has long been used as an indicator of a journal's quality.
-Such that a journal with a 10% acceptance rate is held to higher esteem, other things being equal, than a journal with a 50% acceptance rate.
-But the acceptance rate of a journal is a function of the print model [@6V8SGUUC#zuckerman71].
-When space is limited (available print pages per year), i.e., a journal has page constraints to consider, then its real estate becomes, by this constraint, prized.

-Some have criticized megajournals like *PLOS ONE* for having an acceptance rate of nearly 70%, which is also the acceptance rate of at least one other megajournal, *PeerJ*.
-It is still left to consideration and to empirical research the degree of explanation about what the difference means between the acceptance rate of a megajournal and the acceptance rate of a comparable general science journal, like *Nature*.
-Say, e.g., that *Nature* has an acceptance rate of 10% and *PLOS ONE* has an acceptance rate of 70%.
-Is the difference between these two rates explained simply by the lack of page constraints for PLOS ONE?
-How much does the acceptance rate of a journal a function of this print contraint?
-How much does the acceptance rate of a journal a function of gatekeeping?

-Some megajournals only accept manuscripts that belong to certain subject areas. *PeerJ*, one of the more recent megajournals, has two publishing outlets: the main, original PeerJ outlet publishes in the biological, life, and health sciences; and PeerJ Computer Science, which publishes in the computer and information sciences.
-There are three main ways to locate and access articles in PeerJ by subject matter.
-Users can search the site, locate articles by subject keyword, which *PeerJ* refers to as an "overlay" (e.g., the Zoology Overlay or the Genomics Overlay), or browse by collections.

-*PLOS ONE*, however, accepts manuscripts from any subject area.
-Like PeerJ, it filters by keywords and ....

-THIS HAS HAD RAMIFICATIONS FOR NOT SIMPLY THE COMMUNICATION OF SCIENCE BUT ALSO FOR THE ENTIRE BIBLIOGRAPHIC UNIVERSE (DEFINE BIBLIOGRAPHIC UNIVERSE), SUCH AS PUBLICATION DATES

-Print era affordances include: publishing by issue and volume.
-Journal articles were bound by issue and then by volume because they were printed.
-It was economical to release a set of articles in an issue, rather than mailing each out to readers one-by-one.
-Then issues could be later bound into volumes by libraries for collocation and storage.
-This doesn't make sense anymore.
-Further, printing costs constrained the number of pages that journals could print in a single year.
-This influenced acceptance rates and later journal-based metrics, since the latter are influenced by the number of articles and like published each year and how many citations that, generally, fixed number of articles receive in the following years.
-This fixed number became a motivation to keep the number of articles published fixed at the same number each year.
-The only reason why this behavior continues is because journal-based metrics are determined by total documents printed, and this has a major impact on the production of knowledge.
-It determines what can be printed, it determines how many journals exist (journals are created because of supply and demand, and if one journal is too restrictive, then it means that other, less restrictive journals are created to meet demand.

-- Data, small and big
-  - The rise of data science
-  - Still in the early stages of codification, but as many of you will recognize, some of the hardest problems with analysis concern pre-analytic work, and the problems become exponential as they scale from small data to big data.
-These problems include:
-  - locating data
-  - gathering it
-  - cleaning it
-  - describing it
-  - organizing it
-  - providing access to it
-- Problem solving
-  - The codification problem (tacit/unknown to explcit) is largely focused on problem solving
-  - Polanyi: "Thus the scientific interest—or scientific value—of a contribution is formed by three factors: its exactitude, its systematic importance, and the intrinsic interest of its subject matter"
-  - Merton: "The role of outstanding scientists in influencing younger associates is repeatedly emphasized in the interviews with laureates.
-Almost invariably they lay great emphasis on the importance of problem-finding, not only problem-solving.
-They uniformly express the strong conviction that what matters most in their work is a developing sense of taste, of judgment, in seizing upon problems that are of fundamental importance"

-IN THE PRINT ERA, A SCIENTIST'S OUTPUT WAS OFFICE ORIENTED (SEE HEALY ON THIS).

-IN THE DIGITAL ERA, A SCIENTIST IS CONNECTED, IS ONLINE, CONDUCTS THEIR WORK ONLINE, INTERACTS WITH OTHERS ONLINE, AND SO FORTH. tHE DIGITAL ERA IS FRIENDLY TO THE SCIENTIST'S WORKFLOW. aLSO, RECOGNIZE THAT THERE ARE LIMITATIONS WITH THIS, SOCIAL, ECONOMIC, ETC

-SCIENCE COMMUNICATION IN THE DIGITAL REALM CAN ENCOMPASS THAT ENTIRE WORKFLOW AND NOT ONLY THE PRIMARY OUTPUT -- THE SCIENTIFIC PAPER.

-- highlighting the scientific work flow enables us to query the fundamentals of science
-- this is evident in the open science movement and offers the ability to test fundamental assumptions about science, scientific reproducibility, and scientific replication f) (relatively) small sample statistics is a good example

-THERE ARE EFFORTS UNDERWAY TO CAPTURE MORE OF THAT WORKFLOW, AND THESE EFFORTS VARY BY DISCIPLINE

-BUT REGARDLESS OF THE SPECIFIC EFFORTS, MOST JOURNALS STILL EXIST AS SILOS TO THESE WORKFLOWS.

-# Solutions

 Goal: for scholarly publishing to become fully digital, it needs to be proactive.
 It needs to focus on design and